vijita/Tableau-Custom-Map-Data/README.md

 # Data

-This data file contains the .xls files that I used in my video custom map in Tableau
+This data file contains the .xls file that I used in my video custom map in Tableau

 Dataqueen Youtube link below